Sdriver1/RIT-Web-Course/Readme.md

 # Day 1
 - **PreLunch**: Learning basics to HTML and setting up about us webpages
 - **PostLunch**: Learning basics to CSS and styling webpages.
 (Styling for mobile to web optimizations)

+# Day 2
+- **PreLunch**: Talked in class about how to structure a site and make it look good
+- **PostLunch**: Worked on organizartion of webpages and started work on 5 page resume